Mirthis/create-t3-turbo-clerk-neon/README.md

 Integrating Solito into this repo isn't hard, and there are a few [official templates](https://github.com/nandorojo/solito/tree/master/example-monorepos) by the creators of Solito that you can use as a reference.

-### What auth solution should I use instead of Next-Auth.js for Expo?

-I've left this kind of open for you to decide.
-Some options are [Clerk](https://clerk.dev), [Supabase Auth](https://supabase.com/docs/guides/auth), [Firebase Auth](https://firebase.google.com/docs/auth/) or [Auth0](https://auth0.com/docs).
-Note that if you're dropping the Expo app for something more "browser-like", you can still use Next-Auth.js for those.
-[See an example in a Plasmo Chrome Extension here](https://github.com/t3-oss/create-t3-turbo/tree/chrome/apps/chrome).

-The Clerk.dev team even made an [official template repository](https://github.com/clerkinc/t3-turbo-and-clerk) integrating Clerk.dev with this repo.

-During Launch Week 7, Supabase [announced their fork](https://supabase.com/blog/launch-week-7-community-highlights#t3-turbo-x-supabase) of this repo integrating it with their newly announced auth improvements.
-You can check it out [here](https://github.com/supabase-community/create-t3-turbo).

 ### Does this pattern leak backend code to my client applications?

 No, it does not.
 The `api` package should only be a production dependency in the Next.js application where it's served.
 The Expo app, and all other apps you may add in the future, should only add the `api` package as a dev dependency.
 This lets you have full typesafety in your client applications, while keeping your backend code safe.